avidale/dialogic/examples/vk_api/readme.md

-These examples show how to use VK API without the rest of `tgalice`.
+These examples show how to use VK API without the rest of `dialogic`.

 When creating this interface, I intended it to be similar to https://github.com/eternnoir/pyTelegramBotAPI.